GetStream/stream-cli/docs/stream-cli_chat_truncate-channel.md

 ## stream-cli chat truncate-channel

+Truncate a channel

+### Synopsis

-Truncate a channel by removing all messages but keeping the channel metadata and members.
+Truncates a channel by removing all messages but keeping the channel metadata and members.

+Optional flags allow you to perform a hard delete, add a system message, skip push notifications, and define the truncating user ID (for server-side calls).

 ```
 stream-cli chat truncate-channel --type [channel-type] --id [channel-id] [flags]